Shenae Grimes-Beech: Personal life

 Grimes began dating British model and musician Josh Beech in May 2012.
 In December 2012, after nine months of dating, Grimes announced that she and Beech were engaged.
-They were married on May 10, 2013 in Ashford, Kent, England.
+They were married on May 10, 2013, in Ashford, Kent, England.
 In May 2018, the couple announced that they were expecting their first child; their daughter was born in September 2018.
 Their second child, a son, was born in August 2021.

 On December 20, 2019, Grimes announced on her Instagram page that she had become an American citizen, and now holds dual Canadian-American citizenship.

-Grimes is an atheist.
+In 2011, Grimes identified as an atheist.
+However, in a 2024 interview, she stated that her views had changed, and that she believed in a higher power, but was not a follower of any particular religion.